PSeitz/quantile_compare/README.md

 - TDigest: Fork of https://github.com/MnO2/t-digest.
 Fixing the most severe performance issues, but there's still a lot of headroom.
 - HDRHistogram: Supports only u64 values, and is not viable for some use cases.
 - DDSketch: Fork of https://crates.io/crates/sketches-ddsketch.
 Added a simple serialization via serde.
 - DDSketch2: https://crates.io/crates/sketches-rust.
-Pretty new crate, uses a faster alternative to `val.ln()` used by DDSketch.
+Pretty new crate, has a cubically interpolated variant, which is faster than `val.ln()` used by DDSketch.

 #### Serialization
 Only HDRHistogram has a specialized implementation.
 For the others simply `serde::to_json()` is used.